JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <h4>Bullet/Tracer Visuals</h4>
 A much more time consuming visual issue to resolve was bullet tracer visuals.
 The core issue is that in almost all modern FPS's, bullets are shot from the middle of the screen from the world position of the camera.
 If the projectile is realistically shot from the end of the gun barrel, bullets will often not hit where the crosshair is aiming (especially true for sheer angles and shooting right in front of a wall).
 However, if the bullet visuals do not come from the gun barrel, it will not look right (i.e. tracers come straight from the centre of the viewport).

 After a few days of <a href="#silly-solutions" class="scrolly">silly solutions</a>, I came to the conclusion that the answer is the use of **two** projectiles.
 An invisible one for collision detection — coming from the centre of the viewport and a second one coming out of the tip of the gun barrel towards a far away position straight ahead for the trail effect.
 The visual projectile will disappear as soon as the collision projectile hits something (<a href="#bullet-physics" class="scrolly">see details</a>).
-Although there is a technical difference in trajectory, it is not noticeable at all in gameplay.
+Although there is a practical difference in trajectory, it is not noticeable at all in gameplay.
 The biggest discrepancy is when players are shooting close objects, but since the bullet moves and gets destroyed fast, it looks correct visually.
 This cements a concept I learned early in game development — that game visuals often only need to be *close enough*.

 <img class="image center" style="width: 75%" src="{% link assets/images/nm-bullet-trail.jpg %}" alt="Panels Screenshot"/>
 <em style="width: 100%;">Visual projectile with smoke effects.</em>